dynamic/silverstripe-elemental-templates/README.md

 ```

 A config like the above is not inherintly included in the module as it may not be a desirable effect/the type of predefined content may be unique for you project.

+## Roadmap

+We understand the current methodology does not allow for configuring population definitions outside of database fields.
+We're working on adding this feature as it is clearly something that is beneficial.

 ## License